High-brilliance ultra-narrow-band x-rays via electron radiation in colliding laser pulses

+To obtain a narrow BW radiation, one needs to apply the emission angle window ($\Delta \theta_w$).
+The width of the harmonic due to this finite angle window based on Eq.~\eqref{eq:bk_energy} is

+In both cases, CS and CPW, the most beneficial for a small BW is the region near forward direction ($\theta=0$), when $\partial \omega'/\partial \theta=0$.
+Then, at applying a rather small angle window $\Delta \theta_w$, the BW is not $\Delta \theta_w$-dependent, but determined by the dynamical linewidth.
+The latter is smaller for CPW in comparison to CS.

-In addition to the finite angle window discussed above, the width of the harmonics is affected by two other dynamical factors.
+The dynamical width of the harmonics is affected by two factors.
 The first stems from the characteristics of the electron dynamics.
-Relying on the features of the Bessel function in the spectrum, the width of the harmonics under consideration can be estimated from the requirement $z_2 \approx 1$, see \cite{Supp}.
-For the main peak one arrives at
+From the Bessel function features, the CPW harmonic width is estimated via $z_2 \approx 1$ \cite{Supp}.
+For the main peak

-This expression exhibits a surprising trend of the width with respect to the particle energy.
-In contrast to CS, the harmonics become narrower for increasing electron energy, confirmed also with numerical calculations \cite{Supp}.
-In the considered parameter regime $\omega_0/\delta \omega'_c\gg 1$, which results in an enhancement of satellite peaks over the spectral CS envelope.
-In fact, adding the second laser $\xi_2$ to the CS setup, new satellite peaks arise with a separation of $\omega_0$, and the smooth energy distribution within a large BW of CS, $\delta \omega'_{CS}\sim \omega_0\gamma^2/\xi_1^2$ \cite{Supp}, roams into sharp spikes.
+The latter BW scaling is surprising.
+In contrast to CS, the harmonics become narrower for increasing electron energy, confirmed with numerical calculations \cite{Supp}.
+For the considered parameters $\delta \omega'_c\ll \omega_0$, which results in an enhancement of satellite peaks over the spectral CS envelope.
+In fact, adding the second laser $\xi_2$ to the CS setup, new satellite peaks arise with a $\omega_0$ separation, and the smooth energy distribution within a large BW for CS, $\delta \omega'_{CS}\sim \omega_0\gamma^2/\xi_1^2$ \cite{Supp}, roams into sharp spikes.

-The second contribution to the harmonic width arises from the finite duration effect of the laser pulse.
-One should note that the duration of the first pulse should be much longer, $N_1=n N_2$, where $n=\omega_1/\omega_2 $, and $N_{1,2}$ are the number of cycles in the pulses.
-This is to allow the electron to experience the full cycles of both pulses.
-Therefore, the photon uncertainty width is mostly determined by the second pulse, yielding the BW
+The second contribution to the harmonic width arises from the finite duration of the laser pulses.
+Note that the duration of the first pulse should be much longer, $N_1=n N_2$, where $n=\omega_1/\omega_2 $, and $N_{1,2}$ are the numbers of cycles experienced by a single electron during the interaction.
+Therefore, the photon uncertainty width is mostly determined by the second pulse